Overview

-Fasciculations are involuntary contractions or twitching of small groups of muscles.
+Benign Fasciculations are involuntary contractions or twitching of small groups of muscles.
 They can appear in any skeletal muscle and are frequently muscle or nerve injury symptoms.

 Stress, anxiety, exhaustion, drugs, and neurological conditions, including multiple sclerosis, amyotrophic lateral sclerosis (ALS), and peripheral neuropathy, are only a few causes of fasciculations.
 Fasciculations are often harmless and may go away on their own.
 But, if they continue or are mixed with additional symptoms like numbness, paralysis, or trouble speaking or swallowing, these would require a visit to the clinic.

-What is Fasciculations?
+What is benign fasciculation syndrome?

-Fasciculations occur when a single motor unit, consisting of a nerve cell and the muscle fibres it controls, fires spontaneously without brain stimulation.
+Fasciculations occur when a single motor unit, consisting of a nerve cell and the muscle fibers it controls, fires spontaneously without brain stimulation.
 This can happen due to various factors, such as muscle fatigue, metabolic imbalances, or nerve damage.

-When this happens, the muscle fibres controlled by the affected motor unit contract briefly and then relax, causing the characteristic twitching or rippling movement under the skin.
+When this happens, the muscle fibers controlled by the affected motor unit contract briefly and then relax, causing the characteristic twitching or rippling movement under the skin.
 These contractions can be seen or felt and may occur in one muscle or several muscles throughout the body.

 Muscle twitching, or fasciculations, can be caused by multiple factors.
 Here are some common causes:

-Medical conditions causing Muscle Twitches
+Medical conditions causing muscle twitches

 Neurological Disorders